How to Start Packing Light and Travel Lighter

-First thing that usually everyone brings while traveling would be clothes.
+The first thing that usually everyone brings while traveling would have to be clothes.
 Clothes makes up of at least 30% of your luggage space up to maybe 70%.
 It would depend on the type of traveler you are, where you’re going, and the duration of your trip.
 So let’s start with traveling lighter with clothes!

 How to pack Toiletries

 Second way to travel light is your toiletries.
 It’s pretty simple with a few hacks along the way!
 Check out what toiletries you have that can be travel-sized.
 There’s a good chance you won’t be needing or using a full-size toiletry item so get your toiletry in travel size.
 If your item absolutely can not be found in travel size or it’s way too expensive, then the next best option is to buy travel-sized empty bottles.
 Fill your bottles up with your personal toiletries and voila!
 Your toiletries are now travel-sized!

 There are 2 hacks for traveling light with toiletries while being pretty budget-friendly.
 The first travel light with toiletries tip is to get samples whenever possible.
 Sephora and Department stores can offer some really nice face wash samples that can last you through at least 4 washes.
 The next travel light with toiletries tip is to call your hotel and see what they have available for free or that is complimentary.
 Most hotels offer your basic body soap, shampoo, and conditioner, but they also offer complimentary toothpaste, toothbrush, and makeup remover!
 Some hotels offer way more complimentary and free toiletries so call ahead and take advantage of it!